ralexrivero/git/README.md

 > change the messege of the last commit
 `git commit --amend` and modify the text in editor.
 Save changes

+> change the last commit

+Create changes, add them to the stage area, don't commit, and amend to add them to the last commit `git commit --amend` and modify the text in editor.
+Save changes

+> trying to change the last commit after pushing changes will cause a divergence

 ## Author